marykdb/maryk/core/documentation/filters.md

 ```

 ### Not
-Inverts the meaning of given filters.
-If passed multiple it will do an AND operation.
+The Not filter inverts the meaning of the specified filters.
+If multiple filters are passed, it performs an And operation.
+This filter is useful if you want to exclude records that meet certain criteria.

 Maryk YAML:
 ```yaml